 This property has been a huge blessing to our family and our business.
 It’s so hard to let go of control sometimes, but I learned through the process of buying the property that the best things in life don’t come in our timing, but in God’s perfect timing.

 There are weekends when we have so many flowers here for our wedding and event customers that our 20′ long cooler is completely full to the door with barely any walking space.
 What would we do without it?
 The pole barn is now filled with vintage rentals, arches, candelabras, and wedding vases.
 The animal barn has allowed our children to experiment with having farm animals including chickens, ducks, and a pony (and while that venture didn’t last long, it was a wonderful experience).
 Starting spring of 2017, we will begin to grow our own flowers…. replacing the 50′ long asparagus patch with cut flowers of many types.
-We are currently working on plans to add onto the house to accommodate all of the kids with more bedrooms and revamp the kitchen.
 Each year is bringing new opportunities here, and I so love the blessing of being able to live and work on our property so that I can be with the children through it all.
-Though I’m not always a patient mom or wife, and I know my faults and weaknesses when it comes to being able to just drop everything at any moment to change a diaper, or make someone a sandwich, or take a little extra time to just play with the children, it means everything to me that I can work and live on the same property and earn an income while being home with my children.
+Though I’m not always a patient mom or wife, and I know my faults and weaknesses when it comes to being able to just drop everything at any moment to change a diaper, or make someone a sandwich, or take a little extra time to just play with the children, but it means everything to me that I can work and live on the same property and earn an income while being home with my children.